"You have to prove the threat is real": Understanding the needs of Female Journalists and Activists to Document and Report Online Harassment: Exploratory Phase Findings

 \subsubsection{Cycle of harassment fatigue}

-\begin{displayquote} ``We’re seeing fatigue.
-If somebody wants to use online platforms to target me as an activist, they’re going to do it and it’s a little tiring to go out with this little bit of effort that I’m not sure is enough.'' - FG P8 \end{displayquote}
+\begin{quote} ``We’re seeing fatigue.
+If somebody wants to use online platforms to target me as an activist, they’re going to do it and it’s a little tiring to go out with this little bit of effort that I’m not sure is enough.'' - FG P8 \end{quote}

 As a result, actionability of documentation remains a critical issue due to these shortfalls in current reporting systems that suffer from volumes of reports.
 Since reporting and recovery systems depend upon documenting harassment, and can require significant efforts , participants often grow de-sensitized to harassment, which creates a negative feedback loop into a system where online harassment perpetuates and reports can take time to be resolved .
-Multiple participants laughed in agreement to FG P8’s comment above. \begin{displayquote} ``At any stage of the process, we might totally disengage, get really burned out, and [feel] like ‘I don’t care anymore.
+Multiple participants laughed in agreement to FG P8’s comment above. \begin{quote} ``At any stage of the process, we might totally disengage, get really burned out, and [feel] like ‘I don’t care anymore.
 Everybody knows everything about me.
 What do I have to hide?’
-I don't know how many times I’ve heard that.''- FG P3 \end{displayquote}
+I don't know how many times I’ve heard that.''- FG P3 \end{quote}

 These quotes illustrated a collective sentiment towards feeling fatigued and defeated in managing online harassment.
 This sentiment was also expressed in the before and during stages of the online harassment timeline.
 As is evident, the needs of targets of online harassment vary before, during and after an attack.
-In the next section we will discuss a framework to classify and categorize these needs, called PMCR framework, that will help provide a theoretical framework for these needs.
+In the next section we will discuss the PMCR framework \cite{jigsawmedium} , a theoretical framework we applied to classify and categorize these needs.